 This post may contain paid links.
 If you make a purchase through links on our site, we may earn a commission.

-Janssons Frestelse, also known as Jansson’s Temptation, is a creamy Swedish potato casserole that is simple but so flavorful!
-Similar to a potato gratin recipe, this delicious casserole is perfect for special occasions like the holidays or a comfort food Sunday supper.
+Jansson’s Temptation, also known as Janssons Frestelse, is a creamy Swedish potato casserole that’s so flavorful, you won’t believe how simple it is!
+Like a potato gratin recipe, this delicious casserole is perfect for special occasions such as the holidays or a simple and cozy comfort food any night of the week.

 Jump to: